 The University of Michigan’s Ann Arbor Campus has numerous accolades to boast about, including being named No. 1 among U.S. public universities and No. 3 for national undergraduate public universities.
 Students benefit from an extensive athletic program and the fact that this a highly-affordable public college; check out all these impressive facts and more, here.

-Course titles include those such as Digital Product Design, Entrepreneurial E-Commerce, Entrepreneurship Marketing, and Organizational Management in Startups.
 Generally, there are no prerequisites for enrolling in one of these courses alongside your other degree program.
-What’s more, undergraduates are welcome to enroll in graduate level entrepreneurial courses.
+What’s more, undergraduates are welcome to enroll in graduate-level entrepreneurial courses.
+Students interested could work toward a graduate program in business or entrepreneurship.

 The average annual tuition cost at the University of Michigan is approximately $31,000 before taking into account any financial aid.
 Bear in mind that should you choose to enroll in an entrepreneurship course alongside your major, you may need to pay additional tuition or other fees.
+However, make sure to check out the financial aid packages as well.

 North Carolina State University

-North Carolina State University has recently held onto its title as the ‘No. 1 N.C.
-Public University’ according to Money magazine.
+North Carolina State University has recently held onto its title as the ‘No. 1 NC Public University’ according to Money magazine.
 A top public research university based in Raleigh, North Carolina, the institution is a member of the Research Triangle region, the home of many leading corporations that include Cisco, IBM, and Lenovo.

 Both residents of North Carolina and non-residents will pay varying tuition costs based on the number of credits associated with their chosen degree program.
 A full breakdown of tuition costs can be seen on the university’s website.
-In addition, you’ll be required to pay an additional fee of $1,308.40 in mandatory health insurance, unless you are able to waive this.
+In addition, you’ll be required to pay an additional fee of $1,352.08 in mandatory health insurance, unless you are able to waive this.

 University of Arizona